People eat at restaurants for many reasons:

-Location — When we’re at our desks, we work (or check Facebook).
+Location — When we’re at our desks, we work (or scroll Facebook).
 When we’re in the driver’s seat, we drive.
 When we’re sitting on the toilet … well, you get the idea.

 Time – We don’t think about changing our socks in the middle of the day.
 But in the morning and at night, it’s automatic.

-Emotional State – Do you know anyone who scarfs down chocolate when they’re upset?
+Emotional State – Do you know anyone who scarfs chocolate when they’re upset?
 Enough said.

 Other People – You act differently around specific people.
-You adopt a demeanor, a tone.
 You discuss certain subjects.
 You develop a slang or vernacular.
 You order certain types of food or drinks.
-You divulge or withhold certain information.
-You feel relaxed, uptight, bored, happy — almost without realizing it.
+You feel relaxed, uptight, bored, happy.

 Immediately Preceding Action – Back to the toilet example.
 At a certain moment, you reach for the toilet paper.
-You don’t consciously deliberate this decision.
+You don’t deliberate this decision.
 You don’t weigh the pro’s and con’s.
-It’s automatic.
-It’s almost a reflex.
+It’s a reflex.

 Charles wanted to apply this psychology lesson to his own life.
 So every time he felt the urge to buy a cookie, he jotted down some notes: